Delicate2000/MMpedia/README.md

 "EntitylistX" is used to divide a large number of entities and "EntityX" represents the entity corresponding to the stored images.

-For example, the path `MMpedia/Entlist051/Sarik-Gajah/Sarik-Gajah+10.jpg` means the image corresponding to the entity "Sarik-Gajah".
+For example, the path `MMpedia/Entlist141/Bart Tanski/Bart Tanski+1.jpg` means the image corresponding to the entity "Bart Tanski".

 ## Dataset Construction